 Kaneohe Bay Klipper Course, photo by Sgt.
 William Holdaway [Public domain], via Wikimedia Commons.

-- Gordon Lakes Golf Club, Augusta, Georgia has a tough golf course neighbor to compete with, but Gordon Lakes holds it own.
+While it has a tough golf course neighbor to compete with, Gordon Lakes holds it own.
 An additional nine holes were added in 2003, but the first 18 holes were also originally designed by Robert Trent Jones, Sr.

 Other Beloved Military Golf Courses